Graham cracker: History

-The graham cracker was inspired by the preaching of Sylvester Graham who was part of the 19th-century temperance movement.
-He believed that minimizing pleasure and stimulation of all kinds, including the prevention of masturbation, coupled with a vegetarian diet anchored by bread made from wheat coarsely ground at home, was how God intended people to live, and that following this natural law would keep people healthy.
+The graham cracker was inspired by the preaching of Sylvester Graham, who was part of the 19th-century temperance movement.
+He believed that a vegetarian diet anchored by bread made from wheat coarsely ground at home, was how God intended people to live, and that following this natural law would keep people healthy.
 Towards that end, Graham introduced the world's first graham wafer product.
 It was a dull, unsifted flour biscuit baked by Graham himself.

 The sugarless wafers were a key component of the eponymous diet.
-His preaching was taken up widely in the midst of the 1829–51 cholera pandemic.
+His preaching was taken up widely in the midst of the 1826–1837 cholera pandemic.
 His followers were called Grahamites and formed one of the first vegetarian movements in America; graham flour, graham crackers, and graham bread were created for them.
 Graham neither invented nor profited from these products.
-Herman Melville has an early reference to the crackers in Book XXII, Chapter I of his 1852 novel Pierre; or The Ambiguities - "For all the long wards, corridors, and multitudinous chambers of the Apostles' were scattered with the stems of apples, the stones of prunes, and the shells of peanuts.
-They went about huskily muttering the Kantian Categories through teeth and lips dry and dusty as any miller's, with the crumbs of Graham crackers."
+Herman Melville has an early reference to the crackers in Book XXII, Chapter I, of his 1852 novel Pierre; or The Ambiguities:For all the long wards, corridors, and multitudinous chambers of the Apostles' were scattered with the stems of apples, the stones of prunes, and the shells of peanuts.
+They went about huskily muttering the Kantian Categories through teeth and lips dry and dusty as any miller's, with crumbs of Graham crackers.

 Production

 The main ingredients in its earlier preparations were graham flour, oil, shortening or lard, molasses and salt.
 Graham crackers have been a mass-produced food product in the United States since 1898, with the National Biscuit Company being the first to mass-produce it at that time.
 The Loose-Wiles Biscuit Company also began mass-producing the product beginning sometime in the early 1910s.
-The product continues to be mass-produced in the U.S. today.
+The product continues to be mass-produced in the U.S. and Canada today.

 In earlier times, mass-produced graham crackers were typically prepared using yeast-leavened dough, which added flavor to the food via the process of fermentation, whereas contemporary mass-production of the product typically omits this process.
 The dough is sometimes chilled before being rolled out, which prevents blistering and breakage from occurring when the product is baked.

 Uses

-Despite the intention of their creator, Graham crackers have yet to be shown to curb the urge to masturbate.
-Instead, Graham cracker crumbs are used to create graham cracker crusts for fruit pies and moon pies, and as a base, layer or topping for cheesecake.
-Graham cracker pie crusts are also mass-produced in the United States, and consumer versions of the product typically consist of a graham cracker crumb mixture pressed into an aluminum pie pan.
+Graham cracker crumbs are used to create graham cracker crusts for fruit pies and moon pies, and as a base, layer or topping for cheesecake.
+Graham cracker pie crusts are mass-produced in the United States, and consumer versions of the product typically consist of a graham cracker crumb mixture pressed into an aluminum pie pan.
 The graham cracker is a main ingredient in the preparation of the s'more.
-Graham crackers are also commonly used in place of broas in the traditional Filipino icebox cake mango float.
+Graham crackers are commonly used in place of broas in the traditional Filipino icebox cake mango float.